Skip to content

 • Action block — one fenced act.<id> block per action.
 First line is the recipe (CLI … for shell, GET|POST|… for HTTP).
 Indented lines below declare typed fields.

-CLI — runs a shell command. {field} placeholders get the user’s argument values shell-escaped:
+CLI — runs a shell command. {field} placeholders get the agent’s argument values shell-escaped:

 \`\`\`act.search